 Widad Hassan, a 27-year-old graduate student focusing on international studies and one of the organizers of the strike, told BuzzFeed News the community began planning the action several days ago, when a couple of business owners were talking about the executive order.
-The law bars Syrian refugees from entry indefinitely, suspends refugee admissions for 120 days, and blocks citizens of Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen from entering the US for 90 days.
+The law in question bars Syrian refugees from entry to the United States indefinitely, suspends refugee admissions for 120 days, and blocks citizens of Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen from entering the country for 90 days.

 Many of the merchants had family they could no longer visit, because of the threat of being refused re-entry into the country.